Degrees and Certificates

 Any attempted course that is a repeat of a course previously attempted under the semester system is used in the calculation of the cumulative GPA.
-The previous semester attempts of the repeated course appear on the academic record.
-The highest grade will be used in the cumulative GPA calculation or to satisfy graduation requirements.
+The previous semester attempts of the repeated course appear on the academic record but are not used in the cumulative GPA calculation or to satisfy graduation requirements.
 All courses attempted under the quarter system appear on the academic record and are included in the calculation of the GPA.
 Questions concerning repeating a course should be directed to the Enrollment Services Office.
-A student may repeat a course previously taken but should normally be limited to two enrollments of the same course, including courses attempted, but withdrawn from.
+A student may repeat a course previously taken but should normally be limited to two enrollments of the same course.
 Requests to enroll in the same course more than twice must be documented and approved by the College’s chief academic officer, or designee.
 These steps do not apply to general usage courses numbered in the 90s, 95s, 96s, 97s, 98s or 99s.

 All students are expected to take their examination at regularly scheduled times.
 No exceptions will be made without the permission of the vice president of academic and student affairs or other appropriate academic administrator and the instructor of the course.

 The grades of A, B, C, D and P are passing grades.
 Grades of F and U are failing grades.
-I is considered an incomplete grade and is an interim score.
+R and I are interim grades.
 Individual instructors determine criteria for letter grade assignments described in individual course syllabi.